 - Course admission is offered in semester 1 (International and Domestic applications) and semester 2 (Domestic applications only).

 - 48 credit point Masters course.

-- Offered Semester 1 (International and Domestic applications) and Semester 2 (Domestic only).
+- Offered semester 1 (International and Domestic applicants) and semester 2 (Domestic applicants only).